 - Mimamsa – This school is famous for its focus on textual analysis and hermeneutics of the Vedas.
 It is also very diverse, with many sub-schools based on these different interpretations.

 - Vedanta – The largest and most prominent of the six schools is also the most diverse.
 It derives much of its focus on analysis of the Upanishads.
 It is closely tied to the Mimamsa school.

 Temples and Traditions

 The second pillar of authority in Hinduism is the Temple.
-These sacred spaces, alongside monasteries, shrines and other holy places, are designed to bring humanity and divinity together.
+These sacred spaces, alongside monasteries, shrines, and other holy places, are designed to bring humanity and divinity together.
 They are a living part of Hindu theology as they are usually resplendent with art and symbolism that places each one firmly within a tradition of Hindu theology.
 Through the temples therefore, adherents can physically step into the flow of tradition and engage with the architecture, art, and history that ties them to the theology of the land.
 This geographic situatedness is one of the aspects of Hindu theology, like other traditions, that is often overlooked.
 Different traditions grew out of particular places and the actions of particular people.
 For most people, the link to these theological traditions is their local Temple.
-There are four main theological traditions, in this subsection we will look through each of them.
+There are four main traditional strands of theology within Hinduism.
+In this subsection we will look through each of them.

 One of the two larger denominations, Vaishnavism is more common in Northern and Western India.
 It holds up Vishnu, the preserver, as the primary deity and is comprised of numerous smaller groups that are more closely associated and devoted to particular avatars of Vishnu.
 Favourite avatars that are worshipped as deities in their own right are Krishna, Rama, and Jagannath.